Propagation of Chaos for Derivatives of McKean-Vlasov Stochastic Differential Equations and Applications

 \section{Propagation of chaos for derivative flows}

-In this section, we first approximate $\nn_{\eta^1} X_t^1$ with $\nn_{\boldsymbol\eta} X_t^{1,N}$ for any $t\in[0,T]$, based on which approximation, we then derive estimates for the convergence of the corresponding Malliavin derivatives.
-It is worth noting that we also obtain convergence rates, which can be sharp.
+In this section, we first approximate the directional derivative flow $V_t^1$ by $V_t^{1,N}$ for $t\in[0,T]$.
+Based on this approximation, we then derive estimates for the convergence of the corresponding Malliavin derivative flows $U_t^1$ and $U_t^{1,N,1}$.
+It is worth noting that we also obtain explicit convergence rates, which can be sharp in some cases.